 Shelters receiving less than needed rescue support should also examine their own policies and performance.
 Are the shelter’s operating processes allowing too many animals to get sick and therefore discouraging organizations to rescue their animals due to subsequent medical costs?
 Does the shelter actively reach out to rescues/other shelters and treat them with respect?
 Does the shelter make it convenient for other organizations to pull their animals?

 Given killing animals for space is intolerable, the space-constrained shelters need to expand their effective dog capacity.
 These facilities could use extra space in their buildings to house dogs on a short-term basis.
 These shelters can enter into arrangements with local veterinarians to house and adopt out some dogs.
 Furthermore, shelters can create or expand foster programs to increase the number of dogs cared for.
-Additionally, creating a pet owner surrender prevention program and making serious efforts to return lost dogs to owners could free up space in these shelters.
+Additionally, creating a pet owner surrender prevention program, implementing a proper managed intake policy (i.e. where animals are impounded when in danger and waiting periods for owner surrenders are relatively short) and making serious efforts to return lost dogs to owners could free up space in these shelters.
 Finally, space-constrained shelters with multiple animal control contracts should terminate some of these arrangements to bring their capacity for care in line with the number of dogs they take in.
 As a result, space constrained shelters still need to take active steps to reduce killing rather than simply solely relying on rescue support.

 In certain circumstances, it may make sense for shelters with excess space to send dogs to rescues.
 For example, a unique breed or a dog needing very specialized behavioral or medical rehabilitation.
-However, these cases are relatively uncommon and do not significantly impact this analysis.
+However, these cases are accounted for in my targeted sent to rescue figures for animal control shelters.

 Most New Jersey Animal Shelters Fail to Come Close to Reaching Their Local Dog Adoption Potential